prince-pastakiya/Bonvoy---By-J-B-Pastakiya/README.md

-Bonvoy is a hotel room discovery platform built with Next.js.
+Roomify is a hotel room discovery platform built with Next.js.
 This project provides a user-friendly interface for users to explore and find the best hotel rooms.